Business Insurance For

 General Contractor Insurance FAQ

-Why Do General Contractor Need Insurance?
+Why Do General Contractors Need Insurance?

 State laws or some clients may require general contractors to have insurance.
 Even if they aren’t required to get insurance, they should consider the risks to their business and the possible financial devastation that claims can bring.
 A significant claim could be enough to bankrupt a general contractor who doesn’t have large savings and is without insurance.